Who Was Moses?:

 Moses returned to Egypt to seek the release of the Hebrews and to bring them to Canaan, as a result of God speaking to him in a burning bush.
 When the pharaoh wouldn't release the Hebrews, Egypt was afflicted with 10 plagues, the last being the killing the firstborn.
 After this, the pharaoh told Moses he could take the Hebrews.
 He then reversed his decision and had his men follow Moses into the Red or Reed Sea, which is the scene of one of Moses' miracles - the parting of the Red Sea.

-Moses and the Biblical Exodus:
+The Biblical Exodus:

 During the 40-year journey of the Hebrews from Egypt to Canaan, Moses received the 10 Commandments from God at Mt.
 Sinai.
 While Moses communed with God for 40 days, his followers built a golden calf.
 Angry, God wanted to kill them, but Moses dissuaded him.
 However, when Moses saw the actual shenanigans he was so angry he hurled and shattered the 2 tablets holding the 10 Commandments.